-Proxy voting
+Shareholder Meeting and Proxy voting

-The ongoing uncertainty over public gatherings under prevailing Covid-19 restrictions make planning for Shareholder attendance difficult and, therefore, the calling of a Poll on all resolutions is a likely and equitable solution to voting.
+Although at the time of writing all Covid-19 regulations have been relaxed and currently there are no restrictions on public meetings such as the Company's Annual General Meeting.
+The Board is mindful that not all Shareholders would wish to attend and vote in person.
+To ensure that all votes are counted for the resolutions being put to the meeting a Poll will be called.
 Shareholders are encouraged to submit their proxy votes ahead of the meeting to ensure that their votes count towards deciding each resolution.
 Appointing the Chair of the meeting rather than a named person will ensure that the vote will count.